Leander-s/drone/README.md

 # Init:
     run init.py
+    (Does not reliably work on windows atm)

 # Build:
+    ## Pico:
         from "drone/code/general/" directory run "python build.py b" to build the output from "drone/code/general/" directory run "python build.py r" to rebuild the files (deletes all previously built files and rebuilds them)

         3 Output files:
             drone/code/general/drone/build -> *.uf2 goes in the drones pico
-        drone/code/general/ground/pc/build -> *.exe/*(unix executable) for pc
-        drone/code/general/ground/pico/build -> *.uf2 goes in pico connected to pc as transceiver
+            drone/code/general/ground/pc/build -> *.exe or a unix executable for pc drone/code/general/ground/pico/build -> *.uf2 goes in pico connected to pc as transceiver

-    right now, all the subprojects produce static libraries that go in the relevant lib folders.
-    For example drone/code/general/drone/lib for drone files

-    there is a build.py and rebuild.py in every subproject directory.
-    To build only one subprojects and tests (if given), run build.py or rebuild.py in the subprojects folder.

-# IMPORTANT:
-    as of right now, you MUST manually set the COM port/dev file for the usb connection to the pico transceiver otherwise, it might just not be the right port the port can be set in drone/code/general/communications/ground/pc_side/src/main.c

 <!--
 drone/code/pico/*: